TCZimmerman/r-a-dio-companion/README.md

 -   Live playback from `https://relay1.r-a-d.io/main.mp3`
 -   Connects to the audio stream only while playing; stopping playback closes the connection
--   Lightweight live metadata updates via the station SSE endpoint
+-   Lightweight live metadata updates via the station SSE endpoint, including when playback is stopped
 -   Displays current artist/title, source/tags, DJ name and avatar
--   Handles animated GIF avatars even when the server reports them as `.png`
 -   `LIVE` indicator for human DJs and `BOT` indicator for Hanyuu-sama
--   Non-seekable progress bar based on station timestamps
+-   Progress bar based on station timestamps
 -   Click the progress bar or current track title to copy the song name
 -   Click source/tags to search the first tag on Google
--   Previous and next tracks in the compact view
+-   Previous and next tracks shown in the compact view
 -   Expanded history and queue views (up to five entries each)
 -   Click any history or queue item to copy it
 -   App-level volume control with persistent volume and mute settings